briandfoy/briandfoy.github.io/_drafts/2019-08-23-sunsetting-perl-s-vars-pragma.md

 Use of uninitialized value $empty in concatenation (.) or string at /Users/brian/Desktop/test.pl line 12.
 </pre>

-The <a href="https://perldoc.perl.org/vars.html">vars</code> pragma is different.
+The [vars](https://perldoc.perl.org/vars.html) pragma is different.
 Use it anywhere in the file and it applies to any variable use that comes after it because the parser knows that you want to use that variable:

 <pre class="brush:perl">
 use strict;